 - Do not expose the lens to direct sunlight, as this may discolor the image sensor or cause it to malfunction. - Protect your lens from fingerprints and scratches.
 Clean your lens with a soft, clean, debris-free lens cloth. - The camera may turn off if impacted from the outside.
 This is to protect the memory card.
 Turn on the camera to use it again. - While you use the camera, it may heat up.
 This is normal and should not affect your camera's lifespan or performance. - When you use the camera in low temperatures, it may take some time to turn on, the color of the display may be changed temporarily, or afterimages may appear.
 These conditions are not malfunctions and they will correct themselves when the camera is returned to milder temperatures. - Paint or metal on the outside of the camera may cause allergies, itchy skin, eczema, or swelling for people with sensitive skin.
 If you experience any of these symptoms, stop using the camera immediately and consult a doctor. - Do not insert foreign objects into any of your camera's compartments, slots, or access points.
 Damage due to improper use may not be covered by your warranty. - Do not allow unqualified personnel to service the camera or attempt to service the camera yourself.
 Any damage that results from unqualified service is not covered by your warranty.

 About memory card

 Supported memory card

-This product supports microSD (Secure Digital), microSDHC (Secure Digital High Capacity), or microSDXC (Secure Digital eXtended Capacity) memory cards.
+This product supports SD (Secure Digital), SDHC (Secure Digital High Capacity), SDXC (Secure Digital eXtended Capacity), UHS-1 (Ultra High Speed-1), microSD, microSDHC, microSDXC, or microUHS-1 memory cards.